Deduplicate Across Salesforce Leads and Contacts

 Insycle isn't finding any duplicates

-Most of the time when Insycle can't find duplicates, it is due to your matching rules in Step 1.
-To better understand how to set up your rules, it is important to analyze the underlying data.
+Most of the time, when Insycle can't find duplicates, it is due to your matching rules in Step 1.
+It is important to analyze the underlying data to better understand how to set up your rules.
 A useful exercise can be to set up your matching filters to look for exact matches of just First Name and Last Name.

-When you click the Find button, these rules can show you a broad overview of what duplicates are potentially in your database, and what fields might be useful to include in your matching fields.
+When you click Find, these rules can show you a broad overview of what duplicates are potentially in your database and what fields might be useful to include in your matching fields.
 These settings are just for discovery and should not be used for a final merge operation; many people can have the same first and last names and are not duplicates.

-To get further context, click the gear button on the right side of the Step 2: Review Duplicates pane.
-Here, you can add any field in your database as a column to the view to better understand the data inside of these records.
+To get further context, on Step 2, click the layout gear button on the right side of the title bar.
+Here, you can add any field in your database as a column to the duplicate group review to better understand the data inside these records.
+The fields will also be included in the CSV report.

 Step 2 columns layout gear